arttkachev/FlyGameEngine/README.md

 # FlyGameEngine
-Fly Game Engine is an OpenGL based engine I am currently developing to use it for Open World projects
+FlyEngine is an OpenGL based game engine I am currently developing for personal projects

 USED LIBS (list will be updated):

  - GLFW: for window creation, context and input handling
  - GLEW: for using OpenGL API available for specific video card hardware
  - GLM:  math lib for OpenGL
+ - STB:  raw image loader

 NOTICE (list will be updated):